Sandgate Baptist Church: Description

-The church stands close to the seafront at the corner of Cliff Street and Flinders Parade and is a prominent and well-known landmark in the area.
+The former church stands close to the seafront at the corner of Cliff Street and Flinders Parade and is a prominent and well-known landmark in the area.

-A timber fence encloses the church grounds and there is a pair of iron gates set at the street corner in line with the main entrance to the church.
+A timber fence encloses the former church grounds and there is a pair of iron gates set at the street corner in line with the main entrance to the church.
 The building exhibits the principal characteristics of Carpenter Gothic style through its plan and various elements including its timber construction, steeply pitched roof, prominent timber gables and pointed arch motif to windows and doors.

 The building is constructed of timber, cruciform in plan, and set on concrete piers.
 The space between the piers is filled with concrete blockwork.

 The steeply pitched gabled roof is clad with corrugated metal sheeting and has an octagonal lantern and spire set at the roof crossing.
 This is clad in decorative pressed metal sheeting and has timber louvres set in panels at the base.
 The projecting gables to nave and transepts ends are decorated with fretwork panels above arched timber framing and have a rose window set with pink and blue coloured glass.
 Pairs of lancet windows set with obscure glass and sheltered by label mouldings also light the church.
 The main entrance porch has projecting gables over the door and flanking arched windows.
 There are smaller porches to the transepts and rear.

 There is an entrance vestibule and two pairs of arched timber doors set with leadlight opens into the main body of the church.
 The walls and ceiling are lined with beaded boards and the roof is supported by hammer beam.
 The floor is presently carpeted and there is a low platform at the western end.
 This has gothic influenced panelling at the rear and has a small room on each side of the platform with the doors concealed in the panelling.
 Office rooms with a small gallery above have been constructed in the northern transept.

 There was a modern metal garage at the southwest corner of the building and a single-storey 1960s brick hall to the rear of the church at the time the church was sold.
 These structures were not considered to have heritage significance.
 The garage has been removed and the hall demolished and replaced by a purpose-built kindergarten building.